 Neutral colours really are the secret to a versatile, workable and co-ordinating wardrobe.
 If you have the right garments in a neutral colour then they become the building blocks of your capsule wardrobe.
-The true essence of a neutral colour is that it acts as a base for more “exciting” colours.
+The true essence of a neutral colour is that it acts as a base for more “exciting” or interesting colours.

-Neutral colours include: black, navy, grey, white, cream, beige,tan, dark brown and camel.
+Neutral colours include: black, navy, grey, white, cream, beige, tan, dark brown and camel.
 Your choice of neutral colours will depend on your personal colouring but most clients I work with will probably already have their key garments in black without even realising it!
 However if black isn’t their best colour I work with them to start building up their neutral wardrobe in a more flattering colour for them.

 Watch this short video for more hints and tips on how to utilise neutral colours and see below for a suggested list of garments to have in neutral colours in your wardrobe.